Lightstreamer/Lightstreamer-kafka-connector/README.md

 - **encryption.truststore.password** (Optional)

-  The password of the truststore.
+  The password of the trust store.

-  If not set, checking the integrity of the truststore file configured will not be possible.
+  If not set, checking the integrity of the trust store file configured will not be possible.

   Example: